marchellll/medley-recommender/README.md

 ## Project Goal

 Build a system that:
-- Ingests worship/praise songs (title, artist, YouTube link, lyrics)
+- Ingests worship/praise songs (YouTube URLs only)
-- Downloads audio from YouTube and converts to WAV format
+- Downloads audio from YouTube and converts to MP3 format (192kbps)
 - Extracts BPM & metadata (key, duration, etc.)
+- Accepts lyrics (manually added to database)
 - Creates text embeddings from lyrics
 - Stores vectors in a local ANN index (Chroma) with native filtering support
 - Stores metadata in SQLite database